 Being a Student Advisor takes initiative, resilience, and organizational skills.
-Throughout your time with us, you’ll develop as a leader, foster collaborative relationships with other departments, and learn your limits and find ways to move past them.
+Throughout your time with us, you’ll develop as a leader, foster collaborative relationships with others, and find ways to expand your experiences.

 Please make sure to browse the information below carefully before moving on to the application.
 For any additional questions, please contact firstname.lastname@example.org.

 - Spring 2024 Student Advisor: We may have a small number of positions opening at semester.
 As you can see in the timeline below, the turnaround to apply for these positions is quick.
 These staff members will receive training in January to prepare to serve as a Student Advisor.

 - 2024-2025 Student Advisor: This is a full year SA position for the 2024-2025 academic year.
 These staff members will receive training in August to prepare to serve as a Student Advisor.

 You can apply for one or both of these positions by completing the single application linked at the bottom of this page.

 - October 23, 2023: Mid-Year Candidate Applications Due

 - October 30- October 31, 2023: Mid-Year Candidate Interviews